 Calculation shall be updated each quarter using the results of all performed tests from the previous 4 quarters, starting one year after the circuit’s initial accreditation.
 Update of slopes and offset at origin may only be performed if the range of temperature covers the provisions of this paragraph.

-The sensitivity of SRTT17S and SRTT17W to temperature variation during the test ("SS" and "SW") (i.e. the slope of the regression line of the reference tyre abrasion level to the average test temperature) is calculated by means of the following equation:
+The sensitivity of SRTT17S and SRTT17W to temperature variation during the test ("SS" and "SW") (i.e. the slope of the regression line of the reference tyre abrasion level to the average test temperature) shall be calculated by means of the following equation:

 SS=i=1nALRTi-ALRT×Ti-Ti=1nT i-T2 for SRTT17S